-Thus, in instances where patrons were injured while leaving a place of business, Courts have focused on whether the injured party’s attention may have been diverted, such as looking for car keys, or the person’s car, or otherwise having their attention drawn away from the condition of the walkway.
-In determining whether a duty exists, Courts have focused on whether the owner of the property should foresee that a patron may have their attention drawn elsewhere, and thereby overlook the condition of the walkway, which caused the injuries.
-In determining whether a duty exists, the focus is on the foreseeability of the injury, and it is of no consequence whether or not a jury will consider the Plaintiff contributorily negligent for looking elsewhere at the time of injury.
+In determining whether a duty exists, courts have focused on whether the owner of the property should foresee that a patron may have their attention drawn elsewhere, and thereby overlook the condition of the walkway, which caused the injuries.
+In determining whether a duty exists, the focus is on the foreseeability of the injury, not whether a jury will consider the plaintiff contributorily negligent for looking elsewhere at the time of injury.

-Moreover, it is not necessary for a property owner to foresee the precise nature of the distraction.
-All that is required is the property owner’s awareness that those in proximity to the open and obvious hazard are likely to become distracted in some way and forget about the presence of the hazard.
-Under these conditions, Courts will traditionally impose a duty upon the property owner to correct or warn of the condition, but a jury may still find that the injured party is contributorily negligent because of their own conduct.
+Distractions can come in many forms and it’s not always foreseeable to predict the influence a distraction will have on hazard.
+All that is required is the property owner’s awareness that those close to the hazard are likely to become distracted in some way and be at risk of the hazard.
+Under these conditions, Courts will traditionally impose a duty upon the property owner to correct or warn of the condition.
+But a jury may still find that the injured party’s negligent conduct contributed to the injury.